News

 1. Testing to determine a seal’s physical strength (as barriers to entry).

-ISO 17712 defines three types of classes of seal strength or barrier capacity: “I” for Indicative; “S” for Security; and “H” for High Security.
+ISO 17712 defines three classes of security seal strength or barrier capacity: “I” for Indicative; “S” for Security; and “H” for High Security.
 C-TPAT requires the use of “H” class seals.
 Suppliers must use independent third party test laboratories to validate a seal's classification.
 Labs must be accredited according to ISO/IEC 17025 (General requirements for the competence of testing and calibration laboratories) to perform testing specific to ISO 17712.

 1. Auditing of manufacturer’s security-related business processes.